 |Wanyandie Flats East & West||Tom Wanyandie, President|

-Learn more about the history of the Aseniwuche Winewak and the formation of the Co-operative and Enterprise communities with our interactive timeline.
+Learn more about the history of the Aseniwuche Winewak with the interactive timeline.

 In 2002, AWN became the representative body of more than 400 adult members.
 Youth and children are considered members through their parent(s) or guardian(s) until they are 18 when they can apply for their adult membership.
-Our members live all over western Canada with most of the community residing in Grande Cache, Alberta.
-About 70% of our membership live in the Co-operatives and Enterprises.
+AWN members live all over western Canada with most of the community residing in Grande Cache, Alberta.
+About 70% of the membership live in the Co-operatives and Enterprises.